Luke Sutton: Return to Derbyshire: 2011

 Towards the end of the 2010 season, it was announced that Sutton would be leaving Lancashire and was looking to join other clubs.
 Shortly after, Sutton signed a contract with Derbyshire.
 Three months after Sutton's return to Derbyshire was announced, he was appointed captain, taking over from Australian Chris Rogers who left the club.
 In May 2011, a month into the season, Derbyshire's head of cricket, John Morris, left the club.
 Sutton was left with a more prominent role in managing the team till the end of the season.
 In an effort to improve on their last-place finish in the 2010 County Championship, Derbyshire introduced several new players.
 The team finished fifth in the Second Division in 2011 and third in their CB40 group.
-Sutton's successful leadership of an inexperienced side was generally praised.
+Sutton's successful leadership of an inexperienced team was generally praised.

 Retirement

 In early December 2011, Sutton retired from all forms of cricket, in part because of his admitted battle with depression.